mcreel/SimulatedNeuralMoments.jl/README.md

 nnmodel, nninfo = MakeNeuralMoments(model, Epochs=10)
 ```

-Then we can make one sample draw of the statistics at a given parameter vector, and use the statistics to estimate the parameters:
+Then we can make one sample draw of the statistics at a given parameter vector, and use the statistics to estimate the parameters, to see how well we do:
 ```
 θ = TrueParameters() # this is defined in MNlib.jl